World War II in Yugoslavia: Axis invasion and dismemberment of Yugoslavia

-On 6 April 1941 the Kingdom of Yugoslavia was invaded from all sides — by Germany, Italy, and their ally Hungary.
+On 6 April 1941 the Kingdom of Yugoslavia was invaded from all sides – by Germany, Italy, and their ally Hungary.
 Belgrade was bombed by the German air force (Luftwaffe).
 The war, known in the post-Yugoslavia states as the April War, lasted little more than ten days, ending with the unconditional surrender of the Royal Yugoslav Army on 17 April.
-Apart from being hopelessly ill-equipped when compared to the German Army (Heer), the Yugoslav army attempted to defend all borders, a tactic that resulted in thinly spreading the scarce resources available.
-Additionally, large numbers of the population refused to fight, instead welcoming the Germans as liberators from government oppression.
+Not only hopelessly ill-equipped compared to the German Army (Heer), the Yugoslav army attempted to defend all of its borders, thinly spreading its scarce resources.
+Additionally, much of the population refused to fight, instead welcoming the Germans as liberators from government oppression.
 As this meant that each individual ethnic group would turn to movements opposed to the unity promoted by the South Slavic state, two different concepts of anti-Axis resistance emerged: the royalist Chetniks, and the communist-led Partisans.

 Two of the principal constituent national groups, Slovenes and Croats, were not prepared to fight in defense of a Yugoslav state with a continued Serb monarchy.
 The only effective opposition to the invasion was from units wholly from Serbia itself.
 The Serbian General Staff was united on the question of Yugoslavia as a "Greater Serbia" ruled, in one way or another, by Serbia.
 On the eve of the invasion, there were 165 generals on the Yugoslav active list.
 Of these, all but four were Serbs.

 The terms of the surrender were extremely severe, as the Axis proceeded to dismember Yugoslavia.
 Germany annexed northern Slovenia, while retaining direct occupation over a rump Serbian state.
 Germany also exercised considerable influence over the Independent State of Croatia (NDH) proclaimed on 10 April, which extended over much of today's Croatia and contained all of modern Bosnia and Herzegovina, despite the fact that the Treaties of Rome concluded between the NDH and Italy on 18 May envisioned the NDH becoming an effective protectorate of Italy.
 Mussolini's Italy gained the remainder of Slovenia, Kosovo, coastal and inland areas of the Croatian Littoral and large chunks of the coastal Dalmatia region (along with nearly all of the Adriatic islands and the Bay of Kotor).
 It also gained control over the Italian governorate of Montenegro, and was granted the kingship in the Independent State of Croatia, though wielding little real power within it; although it did (alongside Germany) maintain a de facto zone of influence within the borders of the NDH.
-Hungary dispatched the Hungarian Third Army to occupy Vojvodina in northern Serbia, and later forcibly annexed sections of Baranja, Bačka, Međimurje, and Prekmurje.
+Hungary dispatched the Third Army to occupy Vojvodina in northern Serbia, and later forcibly annexed sections of Baranja, Bačka, Međimurje, and Prekmurje.

 The Bulgarian army moved in on 19 April 1941, occupying nearly all of modern-day North Macedonia and some districts of eastern Serbia which, with Greek western Thrace and eastern Macedonia (the Aegean Province), were annexed by Bulgaria on 14 May.

 The government in exile was now only recognized by the Allied powers.
 The Axis had recognized the territorial acquisitions of their allied states.